 2. What will your child be involved in outside the home?

-There are also organizations that work with homeschoolers to give discounts the same way they give discounts to public school educators.
+There are also organizations that work with homeschoolers to give discounts, the same way that they give discounts to public school educators.